dr8co/LiteString/README.md

 char string_back(const lite_string *const restrict s)
 // Retrieves the last character of a string.

+char *string_data(const lite_string *restrict s)
+// Returns a pointer to the underlying character array.
+Not guaranteed to be null-terminated.

 char *string_cstr(const lite_string *const restrict s)
 // Returns a pointer to the underlying C-string.
+Guaranteed to be null-terminated.
 ```

 ### Capacity